arielfr/help-in-need-bot/README.md

     <img width="588" alt="captura de pantalla 2018-08-15 a la s 19 40 48" src="https://user-images.githubusercontent.com/4379982/44177196-208d5400-a0c3-11e8-84a1-4c01140643d5.png">
 </kbd>

-## Updates since regional winners announcements
+## Updates since the regional winners announcement

 ### Migrated from a in memory database

-We migrated our database from a in "memory base" to a non relational database (MongoDB).
+We migrated our database from a in "memory base" to a non.relational database (MongoDB).
 We implemented the [mLab](https://mlab.com/) online service that provide a Free MongoDB Database.

 - Generate Schemas
 - Creation of Script for Inserts and Deletions